kentik/config-snippets/kprobe/README.md

   --sample {{configured_sample_rate}}
 ```

-#### Optional parameters
+### Optional parameters
-These should be appended to the command line displayed above, remember to add a `\` at the end of each line for a multi-line command.
+These should be appended to the command line displayed above.
+Remember to add a `\` at the end of each line for a multi-line command.

 - **`--proxy-url http://<http_proxy_or_kproxy_IP>:<proxy-port>`**: If "Sends Flow through kProxy" is enabled.
 - **`--no-decodes`**: If additional decodes are _disabled_.